conan-io/docs/integrations/qmake.rst

 QMake
 _____

-From 0.5 there is a qmake generator available that can be used as:
+As of version 0.5 of conan, a qmake generator is available that can be configured as follows:

 **conanfile.txt**